lava-sh/uuid7-rs/README.md

 ## Compatibility with Python [uuid.UUID](https://docs.python.org/3/library/uuid.html)

-In some cases, for example if you are using `Django`, you might need [uuid.UUID](https://docs.python.org/3/library/uuid.html) instances to be returned from the standard-library `uuid`, not a custom `UUID` class.
+In some cases, for example, if you are using `Django`, you might need [uuid.UUID](https://docs.python.org/3/library/uuid.html) instances to be returned from the standard-library `uuid`, not a custom `UUID` class.